MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/show-ads-target-audience.md

 Campaign Location Intent Criterion,Active,CampaignIdHere,CampaignIdHere,,CampaignNameHere,,41:34.8,PeopleInOrSearchingForOrViewingPages,,,,,,,,,,,,
 ```

-If you choose *All available countries/regions* in the Bing Ads web application, the download will only include the following campaign location intent criterion.
+If you choose *All available countries/regions* in the Microsoft Advertising web application, the download will only include the following campaign location intent criterion.
 This is the effective equivalent of targeting all ages, days, genders, hours, and locations worldwide.

 ```csv
 Type,Status,Id,Parent Id,Sub Type,Campaign,Client Id,Modified Time,Target,Physical Intent,Bid Adjustment,Radius Target Id,Name,Radius,Unit,From Hour,From Minute,To Hour,To Minute,Latitude,Longitude